pwncollege/computing-101/introspecting/DESCRIPTION.md

 Of course, the _exact same_ techniques can be used to understand what is wrong with code that you _didn't_ write, and fix or exploit it as you might desire!

 This module will introduce you to several ways to introspect, debug, and understand software.
-You'll cary this critical knowledge with you and use it throughout pwn.college, so harken well!
+You'll carry this critical knowledge with you and use it throughout pwn.college, so harken well!